-- Trailhead Parking - Closest option to Barr Trail.
+Driving to the Trailhead / Parking – Closest option to Barr Trail.

 - Continue straight past the depot; drive with care here as it can be very busy with pedestrian traffic.
 About 200 yards past the depot, notice the big brick hydro-electric plant on the right.
 Turn right on Hydro Street, just past the brick building.
 Hydro Street is a narrow steep climb of about 200 yards to the top where you will find the trailhead parking lot

 - $5 per day per vehicle via an on-site parking kiosk (rate subject to change).

 - Overnight and multiple days (up to ten days) available.

 - Rest Room is open year around.